Dog-Friendly North Stradbroke Island: Visiting with a Dog

 How to Get to North Stradbroke Island

-Each of the ferries permit dogs on board, for no additional fee.
-Sealink stipulates that dogs need to either travel in your car, or otherwise be leashed and muzzled.
-On the Stradbroke Flyer, including the on the pontoon, dogs need to be leashed but not muzzled.
+Each of the three ferries permit dogs on board, for no additional fee.
+Sealink stipulates that dogs need to either travel in your car, or otherwise be leashed and muzzled (although I noticed this is not always enforced, but be prepared).
+On the Stradbroke Flyer dogs need to be leashed but not muzzled.

 Do You Need to Take a Car to North Stradbroke Island?

 When visiting North Stradbroke Island, it’s easiest if you take your car across, particularly if you are visiting Stradbroke with a dog.
-The island is quite large and spread out – for instance the off-leash dog beach is a 20 minute drive from the ferry terminal.
+The island is quite large and spread out.
+For instance, the off-leash dog beach is a 20 minute drive (not walk!) from the ferry terminal.

 There is a bus that operates on Stradbroke Island.
 Dogs were previously allowed on board, at the discretion of the driver, but this is no longer permitted.
-In any case, the bus services are rather limited and I’ve heard it’s quite common for the buses to be full on busy weekends and holiday periods.
+In any case, the bus services are rather limited and the buses are often full on busy weekends and holiday periods.

 Some accommodation providers also provide a pick-up service, which may or may not be dog-friendly.
 But you’re still restricted where you can visit once you get to your accommodation.